remlapmot/mrrobust/README.md

 al.), and the `grc1leg` command (Wiggins).

 If you have previously installed the package and the `net install` command above fails with an error message that there are two copies of the package installed simply run `adoupdate`.

 To check if there is an update available to any of your user-written Stata packages run `adoupdate`.
- To update mrrobust run:
+To update **mrrobust** run:
 ``` stata
 adoupdate mrrobust, update
 ```

-To uninstall mrrobust, issue in Stata:
+To uninstall **mrrobust**, issue in Stata:
 ``` stata
 ado uninstall mrrobust
 ```
-If this fails with an error message mentioning that you have "multiple citations/instances of the package installed" simply issue `adoupdate mrrobust` which should leave you with the most recent version of the package you previously installed.
+If this fails with an error message mentioning that you have *"multiple citations/instances of the package installed"* simply issue `adoupdate mrrobust`.
+This should leave you with the most recent version of the package you previously installed.
 You can then run `ado uninstall mrrobust`.

 ### 2. Use the `github` package